 While we wait for that, what did you think?
-Does the first part of the story hold together?
-Are there directions you want to take the world presented?
+Does the last part of the story hold together?
+Are there directions you want to take the world presented, regardless of whether the Floraverse eventually goes there?
 Did I miss anything important?

-Credits: The header image is the prologue’s cover image, made available under the same CC-BY-SA 4.0 license as the remainder of the comic.
+Credits: The header image is Chapter 5’s cover image, made available under the same CC-BY-SA 4.0 license as the remainder of the comic.